MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 - If some assignable machines remain after filtering, go to step 5​
 - If no machine remains, restart step 4​

 ​5.
-Allocation : When a run with assignable machines is found, the algorithm changes its status to “Next to run” & the run is assigned at random to one of the assignable machines ​
+Allocation : When a run with assignable machines is found, the algorithm changes its status to “Next to run” & the run is assigned at random to one of the assignable machines.

 ## View list of run queues for gateways